NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

   - ``SkillsService`` class represents an authenticated dashboard user
 - Runtime port can be retrieved via ``skills.intTests.utils.DefaultIntSpec#localPort`` but should rarely be used directly; instead please use ``skills.intTests.utils.DefaultIntSpec#skillsService`` instead
 - ``DefaultIntSpec`` setup and cleanup methods purge data from DB between each test case
-- By default, tests are executed against an in-memory H2 DB
 - Use the ``skills.intTests.utils.DefaultIntSpec#createService`` method if you need a new ``SkillsService`` instance
   - For example to represent another dashboard user